mad-lab-fau/gaitmap/docs/source/development/development_guide.md

 - `B` is the minor version, which will be updated whenever new features are added
 - `C` is the patch version, which will be updated for bugfixes

-As long as no new minor or major version is released, all changes must be interface compatible.
+As long as no new minor or major version is released, all changes should be interface compatible.
 This means that the user can update to a new patch version without changing any user code!

 This means at any given time we need to support and work with two versions:
 The last minor release, which will get further patch releases until its end of life.
 The upcoming minor release for which new features are developed at the moment.
+However, in most cases we will also not create proper patch releases, but expect users to update to the newest git version, unless it was an important and major bug that got fixed.

 Note that we will not support old minor releases after the release of the next minor release to keep things simple.
 We expect users to update to the new minor release, if they want to get new features and bugfixes.
-In some rare cases we might consider backporting certain bug fixes/small features.

 To make such a update model go smoothly for all users, we keep an active changelog, that should be modified a feature is merged or a bug fixed.